7. Your Family Doctor in France

-Under government plans it is proposed to that each doctor will hold computerised medical records of their patients (called Dossier Medical Personnel), and coordinate any treatment that might be required by specialists.
+Under current government plans it is proposed that each doctor will hold computerised medical records of their patients ( Dossier Medical Personnel or DMP), and coordinate any treatment that might be required by specialists.

 The record will eventually be contained on your carte vitale although there remain technical problems with this objective.

-Where you receive hospital treatment or treatment from a specialist they will have access to this information on your card and will add to it.
-If a patient refuses to let another doctor or specialist have access to their medical records then it is envisaged they will receive a lower rate of reimbursement for their treatment.
+Where you receive hospital treatment or treatment from a specialist, they will have access to this information on your card and will add to it.
+If a patient refuses to let another doctor or specialist have access to their medical records, it is envisaged they will receive a lower rate of reimbursement for their treatment.

 There is great concern in the medical profession about this change, which many consider will be a bureaucratic and IT nightmare.
 There is also concern it breaches the principal of the right of ‘professional secrecy’ between doctor and patient.
 It is already clear that the system is only partially in place in some areas, and there are doubts that it will ever be properly implemented due to legal and technical problems!